eugenioLopezRamos/buscador-chilecompra-frontend/new todo.md

 - A loading anim so it isn't so confusing when stuff updates to the same result - Did a very basic fadeIn anim, works but def improvable.
 - Break up the fetch query according to the current searchType ("listado" or "codigo" or "proveedor"), and only send the correct one
-- Make the inputFields component have 3 tabs: "List" (listing all licitaciones), "Proveedor" (showing licitaciones by svc provider), "Licitacion" (a singple licitacion, which is much more detailed)
+- Make the inputFields component have 3 tabs: "List" (listing all licitaciones), "Proveedor" (showing licitaciones by svc provider), "Licitacion" (a single licitacion, which is much more detailed)
 - Fixed a small bug when loading AutoFillerInput organismos publicos from a <Link />
 - Turned AutoFillerInput from Class component to stateless functional component
+- When the date is deleted the datepicker fails irreversibly.
+Fixed by adding date._isValid check in the reducer.